South Coast Summer Series: Tathra

 View this post on Instagram

-Don’t be spooked if you spot a sting ray floating through the pristine waters of Kianinny Bay.
-Sheltered from the wind, this popular swim spot is complete with a playground, covered barbeques and hiking tracks.
+Let the pristine waters of Kianinny Bay take your breath away.
+Sheltered from the wind, this popular swim spot is complete with a playground, covered barbeques, and hiking tracks.

 Kianinny Street, Tathra | visitnsw.com